-The Investment Management Agreement between the Adviser and the Fund will become effective as of the date of the Fund's commencement of operations and will continue in effect for an initial two-year term.
+The Investment Management Agreement between the Adviser and the Fund became effective on April 1, 2024 and will continue in effect for an initial two-year term.
 Thereafter, the Investment Management Agreement continues in effect from year to year provided such continuance is specifically approved at least annually by (i) the vote of a majority of the outstanding voting securities of the Fund or a majority of the Board and (ii) the vote of a majority of the Independent Trustees of the Fund, cast in person at a meeting called for the purpose of voting on such approval.

 The Investment Management Fee.
-Pursuant to the Investment Management Agreement, the Fund pays the Adviser a monthly Investment Management Fee equal to 1.15% on an annualized basis of the Fund's average daily Managed Assets, subject to certain adjustments.
+Pursuant to the Investment Management Agreement, the Fund pays the Adviser a monthly Investment Management Fee equal to 1.15% on an annualized basis of the Fund's average daily Managed

+Assets, subject to certain adjustments.
 The Investment Management Fee will be paid to the Adviser before giving effect to any repurchase of Shares in the Fund effective as of that date and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.
-Managed Assets means the total assets of the Fund (including any assets attributable to any leverage that may be outstanding) minus the sum of accrued liabilities (other than debt representing financial leverage and the aggregate liquidation preference of any outstanding preferred shares)

-as of each day, subject to certain adjustments.
+Managed Assets means the total assets of the Fund (including any assets attributable to any leverage that may be outstanding) minus the sum of accrued liabilities (other than debt representing financial leverage and the aggregate liquidation preference of any outstanding preferred shares) as of each day, subject to certain adjustments.
 The Investment Management Fee will be accrued daily and will be due and payable monthly in arrears.
-The Adviser has contractually agreed to waive 0.50% of the Investment Management Fee for a period of one year following the Fund's commencement of operations.
+The Adviser also charges each Subsidiary a management fee, of which the Fund indirectly bears a pro rata share.
+The Investment Management Fee paid to the Adviser by the Fund and the Subsidiaries for the fiscal period beginning May 1, 2024 (the date the Fund commenced investment operations) and ending March 31, 2025 under the Investment Management Agreement was as follows: